Saratoga Neighborhood Guide

 Condos and Townhouses

 Saratoga is also a great place for those who wish to ease into owning their own home or those who don't want all the responsibilities that come along with owning a larger home.
 Saratoga has many beautiful condominiums and townhouses that are conveniently located around town.
 There's luxury living downtown overlooking Congress Park, or the popular condos on High Rock Ave, right by the Farmers Market!
-There are also townhouse and apartment communities such as the Paddocks of Saratoga, located all around town.
+There are also townhouse and apartment communities located all around town.